Last updated: 8 March 2018

 As it turns out, people who are very responsive to hypnosis and hypnotic suggestion may have brains that function differently.

-A study by William J.McGeown from the Department of Psychology, University of Hull, UK, looked at the brain activity of people with high and low suggestibility while they were resting in the fMRI scanner, engaged in specific visual tasks, and when they were in and out of hypnosis.
+A study by William J.McGeown senior lecturer of psychology, University of Scrathclyde, Glascow, looked at the brain activity of people with high and low suggestibility while they were resting in the fMRI scanner, engaged in specific visual tasks, and when they were in and out of hypnosis.